LQA Guide: What Is Game Localization Testing And How To Do It Right

 Note: It’s especially important for languages that have two and more variations - European and Brazilian Portuguese, European and Canadian French, European and Latin American Spanish which can differ in Mexico, Argentina and Peru.

-What does game localization QA include?
+What does Localization QA include?

 The typical language-related bugs in localized games are:

-• Grammar, spelling, and punctuation mistakes (verb conjugation, missing words or punctuation signs, repeated words, and phrases, etc.);
+• Grammar, spelling, and punctuation mistakes (verb conjugation, missing words or punctuation signs, repeated words and phrases, etc.);

 • Issues with numeric formats, financial symbols, calendars, dates (DD/MM/YYYY in the UK vs MM/DD/YYY in the USA vs YYYY/MM/DD in Korea, China, Iran);